microsoft/service-fabric/release_notes/Service-Fabric-70CU6-releasenotes.md

 # Microsoft Azure Service Fabric 7.0 Sixth Refresh Release Notes

-This release includes the bug fixes and features described in this document.
-This release includes runtime, SDKs and Windows Server Standalone deployments to run on-premises.
+This release includes the bug fix related to image store that impact Azure clusters only and hence only includes updates to runtime version.

 The following packages and versions are part of this release: